-No. Departing the U.S. before your I-131 application is approved will not affect the decision and you may designate a U.S. consulate or embassy or USCIS office abroad where you would like to pick up the document.
+Maybe.
+If you're applying for a Reentry Permit or Refugee Travel Document, departing the U.S. before your I-131 application is approved will not affect the decision and you may designate a U.S. consulate or embassy or USCIS office abroad where you would like to pick up the document.

-Under most circumstances, unlawful presence in the U.S. for more than 180 days triggers a three-year bar to readmission (starting on the date of departure) and unlawful presence for more than one year triggers a ten-year bar to readmission.
-Recent decisions from the Board of Immigration Appeals (BIA) held that leaving the U.S with a valid advance parole document does NOT trigger these time bars, but this was not the way it used to work -- and this is an evolving area of the law, so you want to make sure that this holding won't have been changed by the time you are ready to travel.
+Under most circumstances, unlawful presence in the U.S. of more than 180 days triggers a three-year bar to readmission (starting on the date of departure) and unlawful presence of more than one year triggers a ten-year bar to readmission.
+The Board of Immigration Appeals (B.I.A.) has held that leaving the U.S with a valid advance parole document does NOT trigger these time bars, but this was not the way it used to work—and this is an evolving area of the law, so you'll want to double check with this holding has been changed by the time you are ready to travel.